-In point of fact, society often overlooks sexual assault between intimate partners or marital couples ( Marital rape or sexual abuse).
+Society often overlooks sexual assault between intimate partners or marital couples (Marital rape or sexual abuse).
 It is normal for someone to feel insecure talking about their ‘abusive relationship’ with others.
 This is because the abuser is either your partner or someone close to you.
-Part of you doesn’t feel like telling on your partner’s abusive behavior.
-Nevertheless, this could create a deep mental-health impact resulting from constant sexual abuse and the inability to put an end to it.
-Most probably, you may have fear of judgment.
-This is a depiction of your own anxieties.
-You think that the other person feels the same way about what you did and will judge you as well.
+Part of you doesn’t feel like telling on your partner’s abusive behaviour.
+Nevertheless, this could create a deep mental-health impact resulting from constant sexual abuse and the inability to end it.
+Most probably, you may have a fear of judgment.
+This is a depiction of your anxieties.
+You think that the other person feels the same way about what you did and will judge you.

 The body’s natural reaction to dealing with the trauma of sexual assault can have long-term physical health consequences.

 A sexual assault can bring on several chronic physical conditions, which are also common among people with PTSD.
 For example, women who have been raped are more likely to have: